 The patella, or knee cap, is a small bone buried in the tendon of the extensor muscles (the quadriceps muscles) of the thigh.
 The patella normally rides in a groove within the femur (thigh bone) in the knee (Figure 1).
 The patellar tendon attaches on the tibial crest, a bony prominence located on the tibia (shin bone), just below the knee.
 The quadriceps muscle, the patella and its tendon form the “extensor mechanism” and are normally well-aligned with each other.
 Patellar luxation (dislocation) is a condition where the knee cap rides outside the femoral groove when the knee is flexed (Figure 1).
-It can be further characterized as medial or lateral, depending on whether the knee cap rides on the inner or on the outer aspect of the stifle respectively.
+It can be further characterized as medial or lateral, depending on whether the knee cap rides on the inner or on the outer aspect of the knee respectively.

 Patellar luxation occasionally results from a traumatic injury to the knee, causing sudden severe lameness of the limb.
 However, the precise cause remains unclear in the majority of dogs but is likely multifactorial.
 The femoral groove into which the knee cap normally rides is commonly shallow (Figure 2a, Figure 2b) or absent in dogs with non–traumatic patellar luxation.
 Early diagnosis of bilateral disease in the absence of trauma and breed predisposition supports the concept that patellar luxation results from a congenital or developmental misalignment of the entire extensor mechanism.
 Developmental patellar luxation is therefore no longer considered an isolated disease of the knee, but rather a consequence of a complex skeletal abnormalities affecting the overall alignment of the limb, including:

 - abnormal conformation of the hip joint, such as hip dysplasia (link to health topic)

 - malformation of the femur, with abnormal angulation and torsion (rotation) (Figure 3)